-- name name of the source - path path to Parquet file or directory

-- key_field the column to be used as the key for events.
-Can be a list of keys. - time field the column to be parsed as the timestamp for events.
+- path path to Parquet file or directory - key_field the column to be used as the key for events.
+Can be a list of keys. - time_field the column to be parsed as the timestamp for events.
 Defaults to None - start_filter datetime.
 If not None, the results will be filtered by partitions and 'filter_column' > start_filter.
 Default is None - end_filter datetime.
 If not None, the results will be filtered by partitions 'filter column' <= end filter.
-Default is None - filter_column Optional. if not None, the results will be filtered by this column and start_filter & end_filter - schedule string to configure scheduling of the ingestion job.
-For example '/30 will cause the job to run every 30 minutes - attributes additional parameters to pass to storey.
+Default is None - filter_column Optional. if not None, the results will be filtered by this column and start filter & end filter - schedule string to configure scheduling of the ingestion job.
+For example '/30 ' will cause the job to run every 30 minutes - start_time filters out data before this time - end time filters out data after this time - attributes additional parameters to pass to storey.